-If you have a boat and want to get away from the crowds, visit the Manitou Islands, located just 10 kilometres from North Bay in Lake Nipissing.
+With a boat, visit the Manitou Islands, located just 10 kilometres from North Bay in Lake Nipissing.

 Great Manitou Island has a lovely sand beach.
 Enjoy a swim and a walk along the beach.
 Over 50 species of birds make the islands their breeding site including Great Blue Herons and ospreys.